EllangoK/ComfyUI-post-processing-nodes/README.md

  - Quantize: Set and dither the amount of colors in an image from 0-256, reducing color information
  - Sharpen: Enhances the details in an image by applying a sharpening filter
  - Solarize: Inverts image colors based on a threshold for a striking, high-contrast effect
+ - Vignette: Applies a vignette effect, putting the corners of the image in shadow

 ## Combine Nodes